Accessibility statement – Authorisation and Decisions Service

 Page change

-• The service has been created with single page application technology, where focus moves to the main heading of the page after page change.
-The service has, however, some individual pages where focus moves to the main heading, but the screen reader doesn’t read the main headings.
+• The service has been created with single page application technology, where focus moves to the main heading of the page or to the heading of the respective step in the application form.
+However, in the application form, the focus can move so fast that the screen readers may erroneously read the heading of the previous step of the form.
 (WCAG 2.4.3)

 Connection timeout